Zode/AFBase/README.md

 3. done!

 ## for scripters:
-"documentation" for extension scripting available [here](https://zode.github.io/AFBase/) (Outdated!
-Will update to match 1.5.0 soon!)
+"documentation" for extension scripting available [here](https://zode.github.io/AFBase/)

 ## for users:
 (new in 1.5.0) wildcarding works now from start, and both ways.
 You can use \*mpleUser, \*mple\* or Example\* to target "ExampleUser".
 Wildcards that result in multiple players wont be executed anymore.